-Five senior fitness exercises for memory care
+Five senior memory exercises for seniors memory care

 “The more fit your body gets, the stronger will be your ‘memory muscle’ — the hippocampus,” said Majid Fotuhi, medical director of the Neurology Institute for Brain Health and Fitness in Lutherville, Md.